 This course is an introduction to the inter-relationships among the physical, chemical, and biological processes and the large variety of resources of the physical world.
 Consequences from natural phenomena and, increasingly, human activities that use various resources, give rise to a number of environmental problems.
 Potential solutions to these problems will be discussed.
-This course meets the General Education Science in Society requirement.
-Prerequisites: take CHE111 and CHE-141 or GEO-200 and GEO-240.
+Prerequisites: take CHE-111 and CHE-141 or GEO-200 and GEO-240.